The colossal copper structure, its great verdigris arm and symbolic torch punctuating the cloudy sky, looms large ahead of our tour boat.

 Do you have any tips to add to our New York City travel guide?
 We would love to hear from you.
 Please send us a message.

 About the writer

 Geraldine Massey won her first writing prize when she was eight for a story about travelling with Howard Carter on his expedition to discover Tutankhamun’s tomb.
 It was an early indicator of her lifelong enthusiasm for writing and travel.
 An experienced corporate communicator and editor, Geraldine once wrote text for Centrelink payment brochures and is now a writer and editor for WeekendNotes.
-She’s also a trivia buff whose diverse range of interests helped her win $32,000 on Who Wants to be a Millionaire.
-In recent years she’s become a ‘wedding traveller’ — using family weddings in New Zealand, Argentina and the USA as jumping-off points for further exploration.
+In recent years she has become a ‘wedding traveller’ — using family weddings in New Zealand, Argentina and the USA as jumping-off points for further exploration.